LIST: Midlands school districts modify January plans due to COVID-19

 Kershaw County School District:

-The district has offered families the option of one of three different learning options for their students since our first day of school: in-person, virtual synchronous or virtual asynchronous.
-We will continue with all three learning options.
+The district has offered families the option of one of three different learning options for their students since the first day of school: in-person, virtual synchronous or virtual asynchronous.
+They will continue with all three learning options.

 Lee County School District: